capashaa/EEREDitor/README.md

 ## EEREditor - Everybody Edits Offline Editor

-Welcome to the EEOditor GitHub page!
+Welcome to the EEREditor GitHub page!
 Here we host sourcecode and latest version of EEREditor.

 ## **About EEREditor**